Pacific Symphony plays Mozart & Beethoven with Elias Ackerley, Piano

 MOZART Symphony No. 32 in G major, K.318

-BEETHOVEN Violin Concerto in D major, Op.61, arr. for piano and violin
+BEETHOVEN Violin Concerto in D major, Op.61, arr. by Beethoven for piano

 Pacific Symphony, led by Music Director Carl St.Clair for the past 34 years, continues to captivate audiences with its dynamic performances and innovative programming.
 The orchestra, known for its rich history and contributions to both the national and international music scenes, will imbue this program with unparalleled artistry.
 Soka Performing Arts Center is proud to be the home of the Pacific Symphony Chamber Orchestra.